Changes to the Fundamentals of Actuarial Practice (FAP) Course in 2020

 The Society of Actuaries (SOA) is making changes to the Fundamentals of Actuarial Practice (FAP) e-Learning course beginning in January 2020.
 The new FAP course provides candidates with more interactive learning and international content.

 We are introducing interactive scenarios to create a more engaging candidate experience.
-These innovative activities will reinforce key skills and help candidates prepare for the Interim Assessment and Final Assessment.
+These innovative activities will reinforce key skills and help candidates prepare for the End of Module Assessments and Final Assessment.
 Improved quizzes and tests within the modules will allow candidates to self-assess their understanding through more frequent feedback.

 The new FAP course offers a broader international scope.
 It will incorporate cases and examples from the countries where candidates work and study.
 We consulted with top actuarial employers including companies with no specific interests outside of North America.
 Each supported the model we proposed for international exposure.

 The new course will place an emphasis on skill-building activities in real-life business scenarios.
 Every module will include expanded guidance on written communication skills.
 We have enhanced this aspect based on feedback from employers and prior candidates.

 The SOA recognizes the significant amount of time candidates invest in their studies.
 The changing needs of the profession require new content.
 Based on your feedback, we know you need these changes streamlined to accommodate studying.
 The FAP changes reduce redundancies and clarify the purpose of required readings and case studies.

 The new End of Module Assessments are designed to assess understanding and application of key concepts in each of Modules 1-7.
 Each End-of-Module Assessment consists of one to two questions that encourage additional practice of communication skills and application of new concepts and techniques to on-the-job activities.
 The EMAs help candidates prepare for the Final Assessment.
 Candidates will have access to each EMA after registering and then completing the required module content.